PlanterApp/planter_blog/content/posts/2025-gardeners-gift-guide/index.md

 ![Screenshot of the book cover for 'Good Bugs For Your Garden'](https://i.thriftbooks.com/api/imagehandler/m/14440E87B123FC2C9D127ED4C0A7BFD5638BA6AD.jpeg "Image source: Thrift books")

-When gardeners see bugs in the garden sometimes alarm bells go off but it's important to also learn about the 'good guys'- beneficial insects that help keep garden pest populations in check.
+When gardeners see bugs in the garden sometimes alarm bells go off, but it's important to also learn about the 'good guys'- beneficial insects that help keep garden pest populations in check.
 In [Good Bugs For Your Garden](https://www.thriftbooks.com/w/good-bugs-for-your-garden_allison-mia-starcher/417446/#idiq=1961291&edition=3280149) Allison Mia Starcher teaches gardeners all about these garden superheroes and how to attract them to your garden.

 ## The Living Soil Handbook

 ![Screenshot of the book cover for 'The Living Soil Handbook'](https://m.media-amazon.com/images/I/514eB7WTrvL._SY445_SX342_FMwebp_.jpg "Image source: Amazon")

-Jesse Frost is a small-scale farmer/market gardener who runs the No-Till gardening channel and Grower's Daily Podcast on YouTube.
-Even if your giftee isn't gardening on the scale of a market gardener, his book [The Living Soil Handbook](https://www.amazon.com/Living-Soil-Handbook-Ecological-Gardening/dp/1645020266) is a must-read for any gardener interested in building healthy garden soil and ecological gardening.
+Jesse Frost is a market gardener (small-scale farmer) who runs the No-Till Growers channel and Grower's Daily podcast on YouTube.
+Even if your giftee isn't gardening on the scale of a market gardener, 'Farmer Jesse's' book [The Living Soil Handbook](https://www.amazon.com/Living-Soil-Handbook-Ecological-Gardening/dp/1645020266) is a must-read for any gardener interested in building healthy garden soil and ecological gardening.

 # Seed Starting and Indoor Growing